The Ohio State University

 Advancement | Development General

-The Director of Development reports to the Senior Director of Development and operates with a high degree of independence to make decisions, solve problems, negotiate, and adapt to shifting priorities.
-This role will raise funds to support the Medical Center with a focus on behavioral and mental health, neurology, neurosurgery, neurosciences, and physical medicine and rehabilitation.
-Expectations include strong communications and interactions with constituents, genuine collaboration with colleagues across advancement, the university and the Wexner Medical Center, diplomacy, and discretion.
-Strong partnerships with physician leadership are vital.
-The person in this position should be comfortable with diverse personalities, a complex setting, and open to change.
-This role may require occasional travel and some evening and weekend work but also offers a flexible schedule including remote work as agreed upon with the Senior Director.
+The Assistant Director reports to the Senior Director of Development and operates with a high degree of independence to make decisions, solve problems, negotiate, and adapt to shifting priorities.
+Expectations include stellar communications and interactions with constituents, frequent collaboration with colleagues across the college, Advancement, the university and Wexner Medical Center, diplomacy, and discretion.
+A curious person who is not afraid to pick up the phone and be entrepreneurial will do well as an Assistant Director.
+This role does require occasional evening and weekend work but also offers a flexible schedule as agreed upon with the Senior Director.

 All members of Advancement are part of creating an inclusive culture that inspires an exceptionally diverse and talented team and are measured on their adherence to the following core competencies: leadership, continuous improvement, teamwork and collaboration, and communication/interpersonal effectiveness.